 Likewise, we believe seasonal trading strategies still work pretty well.
 There are often good reasons for these to last many decades.
 Examples of such strategies are the turn of the month strategy, turnaround Tuesday, and the Santa Claus rally.

-An example of this is the short interest.
+An example of fragility is the short interest indicator.
 We guess everyone remembers what happened to Gamestop (GME) in the winter of 2021?
 This is fragility.
 Short sellers are fragile because they have to buy back and return the shares to the rightful owners.
 And as a short seller, you face theoretically unlimited risk:

 You can only gain 100% return, and this is often unlikely to happen, while you can lose 500%.
 The short sellers in Gamestop faced the risk of ruin when the stock went from 10 to 300.

 Speculators started buying stocks with high short interest and subsequently, short-sellers were forced to buy back their positions.
 The result was a vicious cycle of crazy moves in many stocks.

 You can do time arbitrage.
 For example, some long-term buyers and sellers are willing to dispose of their shares or contracts by increasing or lowering their prices.
 You can act as a market maker: